 Yes!
 Sometimes using a plunger is the way to go when clearing a blocked basin.
 Learn how to clear a pipe blockage.

 How do you fix standing water in a bathroom basin?

-Standing water in a bathroom basin is due to a Full or partial clog.
-The best way to combat standing water in a bathroom basin is to remove the clog, either through applying a soda and vinegar solution or by removing the basin stopper and manually extracting the hair build-up and scum.
+Standing water in a bathroom basin is due to a full or partial clog.
+The best way to combat standing water in a bathroom basin is to remove the clog, either by applying a soda and vinegar solution or by removing the basin stopper and manually extracting the hair build-up and scum.
 Sometimes a combination of the two methods works best.